ihsotas0/Interfaced/journal-prose.md

 > host?"
 >
 > Thath: "No, in fact you are nothing more than a representation of your host.
-> You serve as an interface between the host and the Matrix, a buffer to protect
+> You serve as an Interface between the host and the Matrix, a buffer to protect
 > them.
 An exploit was run on "you" while you were in Program Space, killing
 > your "host", leaving you here.
 Indeed, it is quite confusing."